OreyDataScience/Orey-Analytics-Portfolio/01-data-cleaning/retail-cleaning/README.md

 # Retail SME POS Data Cleaning Project

 ## Overview

-This project focuses on cleaning and preparing a retail Point-of-Sale (POS) dataset for analysis.
+This project focuses on cleaning and preparing a retail POS dataset for analysis.
-The goal is to transform messy, inconsistent transaction data into a structured, reliable dataset that can be used for business insights and decision-making.
+The goal is to transform messy, inconsistent transaction data into a structured, reliable dataset that can be used for business insights and deision-making.
----

 ## Project Structure